Wombat: Characteristics

 Wombats' fur can vary from a sandy colour to brown, or from grey to black.
 All three known extant species average around 1 metre in length and weigh between 20 and 35 kg.

 Male wombats have penile spines, a non-pendulous scrotum, and three pairs of bulbourethral glands.
 The testes, prostate, and bulbourethral glands enlarge during the breeding season.
 Female wombats give birth to a single young after a gestation period of roughly 20–30 days, which varies between species.
 All species have well-developed pouches, which the young leave after about six to seven months.
 Wombats are weaned after 15 months, and are sexually mature at 18 months.

-A group of wombats is known as a wisdom, a mob, or a colony.
+A group of wombats has been called a wisdom, a mob, or a colony, but are better known as solitary animals.

 Wombats typically live up to 15 years in the wild, but can live past 20 and even 30 years in captivity.
 The longest-lived captive wombat lived to 34 years of age.

 In 2020, biologists discovered that wombats, like many other Australian marsupials, display bio-fluorescence under ultraviolet light.